bopopescu/fuzzybritches/README.md

 These addons have been tested with Kodi v18.2 and appear to be working fine unless otherwise stated.

+The SKINS here were themed and/or modded for using with PSMC 18.
+They work with Kodi 18 as well.
+All were themed from Aeon Nox SiLVO (v7.0.1) unless otherwise stated.
+They include:

+• <B>PSMC's Silvo Skin</B> - General Aeon Nox SiLVO skin themed for PSMC/Kodi 18<BR>
+• <B>PSMC's Spiderman</B> - Spiderman Theme modded and brought up-to-date for PSMC/Kodi 18<BR>
+• <B>PSMC's Man of Steel</B> - Man of Steel Theme modded and brought up-to-date for PSMC/Kodi 18<BR>
+• <B>PSMC's Super Mario Galaxy</B> - Super Mario Galaxy Theme modded and brought up-to-date for PSMC/Kodi 18 (don't forget to download the companion UI sounds for the skin!)

 These addons are 3rd party addons, so please do not seek help from Kodi, the Kodi forums, etc..

 If you have issues, please post them here.
 All items are still being developed and should only be used for testing purposes.